By David M. Benson, MSW, LMSW, ACSW

 Q: Now that my teenager has his first job, how do I teach budgeting and saving skills?

-A teenager's first job can be very exciting and stressful to both the parents and teenager.
+A: A teenager's first job can be very exciting and stressful to both the parents and teenager.
 Managing the teenager's excitement and spending habits are essential to financial development and success.
 Teenagers have many visions of things to purchase, but teaching budgeting and saving skills will provide "financial intelligence."

 The process of creating a budget can provide guidelines for your teen regarding saving and spending money.
 Allowance or earnings provide the basis for the dollar amount of the budget.
 Budgets can allow some flexibility, but essentially, expenses should not exceed the teenager's available funds.